Zaft/RepData_PeerAssessment1/PA1_template.md

 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

-The following interval, averaged across all days, contains the maximum number of steps `r maxInterval`.
+The following interval, averaged across all days, contains the maximum number of steps 835, 206.1698113.

 ## Imputing missing values